 Shedhalle is and always has been a very dynamic art institution with progressive approaches to exhibition-making.
 It opened in the 1980s in the cultural center “Rote Fabrik” and has since come to be recognized as a space for critical and innovative art practice.
 Shedhalle was founded as an independent association in 1987.
 It also has a long history of working with artists as curators and queer-feminist approaches in both content and form.

-Furthermore, Thea Reifler and Philipp Bergmann are currently training as Social Justice & Radical Diversity Trainers at the Institute for Social Justice & Radical Diversity at the University of Applied Sciences Potsdam.
+Furthermore, Thea Reifler and Phila Bergmann are currently training as Social Justice & Radical Diversity Trainers at the Institute for Social Justice & Radical Diversity at the University of Applied Sciences Potsdam.